 Joe Poitier – Tara Grinstead’s neighbor Joe Poitier said she was like a daughter to him and his wife.
 They had a key to her home and Grinstead helped their granddaughter prepare for the sweet potato festival the last day she was seen alive.
 When Poitier learned that Grinstead did not show up for work, he let Grinstead’s coworker and the coworker’s husband into Grinstead’s home.
 Poitier was the person who pointed out the latex glove to Ocilla Police Capt.
 Billy Hancock when he arrived at the scene.
 On cross, Poiter testified there appeared no signs of forced entry at Grinstead’s home and that the front door was locked when he arrived.

 Deena Harper Causey – The former Irwin High School teacher was among the first to raise concerns when Tara Grinstead didn’t show up for work and went to her home to investigate.
 Causey was also the stepmother of Marcus Harper, Grinstead’s ex-boyfriend, who broke up with her weeks before she disappeared.
 Causey described an instance when Grinsted called her from the side of a road “extremely upset and incoherent” over the breakup.
 Causey drove her home because Grinstead was in no condition to drive.
 “She felt like she had given it all she had… but it just didn’t work out.”

 Ocilla Police Chief Billy Hancock – The veteran law enforcement expert collected the white latex glove.
-He said his small department was overwhelmed by the attention on the case, prompting them to seek help from the Georgia Bureau of Investigation.
+He said the attention overwhelmed his small department, prompting them to seek help from the Georgia Bureau of Investigation.
 He acknowledged that the departments received reports of a body being burned in a pecan orchard early on.